Phileosopher/commonplace/money-2_debt.md

 C. Loans with higher balances often stagger payments toward interest:

 1. The lender assumes the borrower will make minimum payments and calculates all future interest (e.g., $1000 at 10% across 65 months is $299).
-2. Most of the first payments go almost entirely to interest (e.g., (e.g., in Month 1, a $20 payment sends $19 to interest and $1 to principal).
+2. Most of the first payments go almost entirely to interest (e.g., in Month 1, a $20 payment sends $19 to interest and $1 to principal).
+   - This is called "front-loaded interest", and is a predatory debt issuing tactic.
 3. Overpayment goes to principal, assuming the loan hadn't specified different terms (in Month 2, a $30 payment sends $19 to interest and $11 to principal).
 4. Near the end of the loan's life, the principal is a larger portion of the payment (in Month 40, a $20 payment will send $4 to interest and $16 to principal).
 5. This staggered payment ratio makes minimum loan payments *dramatically* pricier than paying them off early.